 To make this Korma (or any Korma) you will need quite a few spices.
 If you like cooking, and you have yet not bought tones of spices you are missing out!
 Especially if you like Indian or Asian food, you need your kitchen loaded with spices, the good quality ones.
 The spice mix we prepare for Korma dishes contains garam masala, cloves, cumin powder, coriander powder, cardamom pods, cinnamon, curry powder, turmeric and of course salt and pepper.

-Korma calls for creaminess, and to give it that creaminess we use sugar-free plain soy yoghurt and soy milk.
-You can use coconut yoghurt and milk or oat yoghurt and milk.
-Just use what you like better or what you have at home.
+Korma calls for creaminess, and to give it that creaminess we use sugar-free plain soy yoghurt and coconut milk.
+You can use soy milk or oat milk but the coconut milk will provide a lovely creaminess and nutty flavour.

 Cauliflower Vegan Korma